bunthut/federated-classifieds/README.md

 - On activation some default categories common to classifieds sites are created for convenience.
 - Exposes `/wp-json/fed-classifieds/v1/inbox` (POST) for incoming ActivityPub objects and `/wp-json/fed-classifieds/v1/listings` (GET) to retrieve them together with local listings.
 - Creates a "Classifieds" page on activation and stores its ID in the `fed_classifieds_page_id` option.
+- Registers a `publish_listings` capability and settings page to choose which roles can submit listings.

 ## Build